Ayush-RajSingh/FastAPI-python-/README.md

 5. Access the API documentation to explore and interact with the available endpoints by navigating to the provided URL (e.g., `http://localhost:8000/docs` or `http://localhost:8000/redoc`).

-## Additional Information

-For any additional information or questions related to this challenge, please refer to the documentation or reach out to the project maintainers.

-Enjoy working on this challenge, and happy coding!